-This policy protects the rights of copyright holders only slightly better than Duke does.
+This policy does not protect the rights of copyright holders in the least.
 While it may make downloading illegal (or legal) material undesirable due to slow speeds, it does not in any way censor the material coming across the network.
 Still, though, it does slow down the people who would be generally transferring illegal material and it does make it undesirable to do so.

 UCI's bandwidth constraints are based on packet sniffing.
 UCI claims that they are only concerned "with network performance and which applications are running on the network, not the content of what residents are moving, reading or which web sites are visited."
-(UCI 2002) Regardless, opening of packets on their way out of the network opens the door for further invasion and is questionable conduct.
+(UCI 2002) Regardless, the opening of packets on their way out of the network still smells of foul play and certainly sets a precedent for further invasion in the future.

 As UCI pays for bandwidth per-bit, this policy saves money for UCI.
-Irvine was spending an impractical amount on bandwidth before this implementation, and has been saving money since: "The more bandwidth used, the larger the cost.
+Irvine was spending an intolerable amount on bandwidth before this implementation, and has been saving money since: "The more bandwidth used, the larger the cost.
 In the past, about 2% of the residents would use over 90% of the available bandwidth causing slowdowns and poor performance for everyone."
 (UCI 2002) It is not realistic to allow 2% of the community to use 90% of the available resources when everyone puts forth the same amount for access to the resources.
 For that reason, UCI made a good decision to limit the bandwidth of those who use excessive amounts.

-The policy is somewhat effective at stopping the P2P traffic flow.
+The entertainment industry will not like this policy and will not believe it goes far enough.
+However, it is somewhat effective at stopping the P2P traffic flow.
 That said, it is also potentially invasive into a student's affairs.
 However, the primary goal of network integrity is maintained, as it is impossible for one user to dominate the network traffic.